Is your Chromebook not turning on? Are you just getting a blank screen even after charging it? Or are you opening the lid and the screen stays blank?

 Method #4: Remove apps from Chrome Web Browser

-Apps were a common user issue for the black screen on Chromebooks.
+“Bad apps” were a common user issue for the black screen on Chromebooks.
 It’s worth a shot to see if it’ll fix your issue without too much work.
+This technique is quick and easy to check.

 Method #5: Sign in as a different user